The Dubious Dawn of Couples Therapy

-America in the 1950’s craved couples therapy.
+America in the 1950s craved couples therapy.
 Divorce rates in the U.S. were rising by the end of World War II.
 The burgeoning middle class was becoming increasingly preoccupied with the quality of marriage and family life.

 The notion at the time was that a troubled marriage could be salvaged, and divorce prevented, but only if the wife took massive action.
 The leading “expert” in marriage counseling at the time was Paul Popenoe.
 Wiki calls him the father of marriage counseling in the United States.
-Paul Popenoe had absolutely no background in either mental health or psychology.
+But Paul Popenoe had absolutely no background in either mental health or psychology.

 Like Hitler, he had a fascination with eugenics, and he was a leader in promoting the sterilization of the mentally ill.
 Popenoe was also an enthusiastic racist.

 An elementary knowledge of the history of Africa, or the more recent and much-quoted example of Haiti, is sufficient to prove that the Negro’s own social heritage is at a level far below that of the whites among whom he is living in the United States….
 The Negro race is germinally lacking in the higher developments of intelligence.
 Paul Popenoe

 Popenoe believed that all inferior “waste people” people should be housed on rural farms, and worked as slaves to pay for their upkeep.

 Popenoe’s fame grew along with America’s interest in marriage counseling.
 In the 1950s, Popenoe was everywhere.
 He appeared for over a decade on Art Linkletter’s TV show, and other early television programs, pandering his racist, moralistic pseudo-science.